fm-key-lab/dotfiles/README.md

 On a Unix-like OS, files or folders beginning with a dot character are commonly called **dotfiles**.
 Dotfiles are "hidden" from many filesystem commands and commonly used for storing user or application configurations.

-`yadm` is [Yet Another Dotfiles Manager](https://yadm.io) that mostly behaves as a plug-in replacement for Git commands.
+`yadm` is [Yet Another Dotfiles Manager](https://yadm.io) that mostly behaves as a drop-in replacement for Git commands.
 The most important difference between `yadm` and Git is that `yadm` can only track a single repository: `$HOME`.

 This repository holds the lab's configuration dotfiles and is meant to be used with `yadm`.